cbourke/CSCE155-C-Lab10/readme.md

 tokenized, the second is the delimiter (or list of delimiters to tokenize on).
 The return value is the next token with the delimiter removed.
 The first time you call `strtok`, the first argument should be the string to be tokenized.
-Subsequent calls should use pass `NULL` to tokenize on the same string (otherwise tokenization begins anew on the string).
+Subsequent calls should pass `NULL` to tokenize on the same string (otherwise tokenization begins anew on the string).
 The same delimiter should be passed each time.
 The tokenization ends when `strtok` returns `NULL`.
 Note: the